An algebraic approach to gravitational quantum mechanics: Abstract

 \section{Abstract}

 Most approaches towards a quantum theory of gravitation indicate the existence of a minimal length scale of the order of the Planck length.
 Quantum mechanical models incorporating such an intrinsic length scale call for a deformation of Heisenberg's algebra resulting in a generalized uncertainty principle and constitute what is called gravitational quantum mechanics.
-Here we adopt the pseudo or g-calculus to study various models of gravitational quantum mechanics.
+Utilizing the position representation of this deformed algebra, we study various models of gravitational quantum mechanics.
 The free time evolution of a Gaussian wave packet is investigated as well as the spectral properties of a particle bound by an external attractive potential.
-Here the cases of a box with finite width and infinite walls, an attractive potential well of finite depth and a delta-like potential are considered.
+Here the cases of a box with infinite walls and an attractive potential well of finite depth are considered.